etan18/Obsidian-Notes/Computer Science/Machine Structures/scheduling.md

 Where $W$ is a really big number and $n_i$ is the number of tickets given to task $i$.
 At every time slice, the task with the lowest *pass* is chosen.
 All tasks start with pass equal to 0.
 When a task is chosen, its pass is incremented by $\text{stride}$.
 Hence, a smaller stride will allow a task to run more often.

 ### linux completely fair scheduler
+In Linux, scheduling is based on threads, not processes.
+Each thread is assigned an associated **nice value**, a number between $- 20$  and $+19$, corresponding to the thread's priority. *Lower* nice values mean *higher* priority, but only system administrators can assign negative nice values to threads.
+The default nice value is $0$.

-The Linux Completely Fair Scheduler (CFS) aims to give each task an equal share of the CPU by giving an illusion that each task executes simultaneously on $\frac{1}{n}$ of the CPU.
+Real-time threads in Linux use either FIFO or Round Robin scheduling.
+However, non-real-time threads use the **Linux Completely Fair Scheduler** (CFS) algorithm, which aims to give each task an equal share of the CPU by giving an illusion that each task executes simultaneously on $\frac{1}{n}$ of the CPU.

+For each task to be scheduled, we store its running virtual runtime (*vruntime*), the amount of time in nanoseconds it has had to run on the CPU thus far.
+- Uses a **red-black tree** as the runqueue data structure
+- A thread's nice value determines the rate at which vruntime goes up (for low priority threads, vruntime will increase more quickly while on CPU)
+- This method is helpful for prioritizing I/O-bound or interactive threads

 ---
 ## deadlock